 While sitting at church listening to a great sermon about Thankfulness, it dawns on me- this is the beginning of the insanity.
-As my to lists run through my head, I slide further down into my pew.
+As my list starts running through my head, I slide further down into my pew.
 When I get home, I sit with a notebook in front of me and once again get overwhelmed.
-We have 2 Thanksgivings this week and then 3 Christmases next month.
 I have found 7 Secrets You need to Survive the Most Wonderful Time of the Year.

 *This page contains affiliate links.
 Each time a purchase is made through these links I receive a small commission without extra cost to you.
 Click HERE to read my full disclosure.